EXPERIENCED MINDFULNESS TEACHER?

 Core themes include:

-Teaching block 1 (Introducing mindfulness)
+Teaching block 1

-• Assessing the workplace context
+1. Understanding the evolving workplace context

-• Teaching methods for introducing mindfulness
+6. Teaching methods for introducing mindfulness

-Teaching block 2 (Embedding mindfulness)
+Teaching block 2

-• Inquiry in the workplace
+5. Inquiry in the workplace

 In-between teaching block 1 and 2, participants will be expected to: